 Prep Time: 10 minutes, plus 35 minutes for oven-roasting

 Yields: 1 and 1/2 cups (and it’s easy to double this recipe)

 This recipe is Gluten-Free and Trim Healthy Mama-friendly (S) =Satisfying Meals.
 These meals incorporate healthy fats like butter, coconut oil, cheese, nuts, seeds, and animal protein.

-- 1/2 tsp. plus a pinch of sea salt
+- 1/2 tsp. plus a pinch of Himalayan pink salt

-When done, place roasted pepper pieces into a small glass bowl while very hot and cover for 10 minutes to loosen skin.
-The steam will loosen the skins.
+2. When done, place roasted pepper pieces into a small glass bowl while very hot and cover for 10 minutes to loosen skin.
+The steam will finish loosening the skins.